belkevich/ocfuntime/README.md

 ============

 ## About
 OCFuntime is a simple wrapper on [Objective-C runtime](https://developer.apple.com/library/mac/#documentation/Cocoa/Reference/ObjCRuntimeRef/Reference/reference.html).
-So if you don't know the easiest way to shot your both legs then this solution for you!
+So if you don't know the easiest way to shoot off your both legs then this solution for you!
 Time to have a fun!

 ---